charlesnathansmith/crackmes/EsoLangVM/writeup.md

 Then we can attach with gdb, run a script to set silent breakpoints on all of our stubs that just log when they are hit, tell gdb to catch the write syscall, so we can focus just on what happens up until it asks for the Key, then we can see the chain of stubs used and work out what they do.

+There are several ways to approach this.

+## Basic gdb scripting

-Let's build a gdb command file to set all of our breakpoints.
+We could just build up a command script using python to log all of the macro entrypoints we hit:
-There are much more elegant ways to script this than what I did here, but I'm not that savvy with gdb scripting, and if I go down that route we're probably both just going to get confused.

 (gdbcmd.py)
 ```